microsoft/delta-kusto/README.md

 ## Limitations

-The [current release](https://github.com/microsoft/delta-kusto/releases) of Delta-Kusto focusses on *functions*.
+The [current release](https://github.com/microsoft/delta-kusto/releases) of Delta-Kusto includes *functions* and *tables*.

-[Tables are planned](https://github.com/microsoft/delta-kusto/issues/8) for the next release.
+[Ingestion mappings](https://github.com/microsoft/delta-kusto/issues/10) for the next release.

 See the [list of issues](https://github.com/microsoft/delta-kusto/issues/) for details on upcoming features and bugs found.